lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 In comparison with Paladins, Undead Hunters gain Animate Dead, but lose Miscast Magic and Holy Smite.
 Holy Smite has its counterpart in the Smite Undead ability -- see above.

-For new spells, they get Halt Undead at spell level 1 (bypasses mr), Magic Circle against Undead at spell level 2, Exorcism at spell level 3 and Animate Skeleton Warrior at spell level 4.
+For new spells, they get Halt Undead at spell level 1 (this version bypasses mr), Magic Circle against Undead at spell level 2, Exorcism at spell level 3 and Animate Skeleton Warrior at spell level 4.
 The latter (as well as keeping Animate Dead) to lean on the duality expressed in KR's kit description of using the undead to fight the undead.

 ## E. 2.
 Immunities.